 Vulnerability scanner plugin

-Bytesafe supports scanning packages for known vulnerabilities as well as policies that restrict addition of packages to registries if they are unscanned or insecure.
+Bytesafe supports scanning of packages for known vulnerabilities.
+In addition Bytesafe offers policies that restrict addition of packages to registries if they are unscanned or insecure.

 When enabled, the Vulnerability Scanner plugin scans all packages in a registry for known vulnerabilities from the Bytesafe advisory database.